Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 This license request model defines a mechanism for achieving both goals.
 This results in the following interoperability benefits:

-* DASH clients can execute DRM workflows without project-specific customization.
+* DASH clients can execute DRM workflows without [=solution-specific logic and configuration=].
 * Custom code specific to a license server implementation is limited to backend business logic.

 These benefits increase in value with the size of the solution, as they reduce the development cost required to offer playback of encrypted content on a wide range of DRM-capable client platforms using different [=DRM systems=], with licenses potentially served by different license server implementations.